Treatment management | Clozaril Connect

 Agranulocytosis

-Although it has been noted, agranulocytosis is uncommon in patients on clozapine treatment, and it should not be a barrier to prescribing it for patients with TRS who may benefit significantly from it.
+Agranulocytosis is listed as an uncommon side effect4 (≥1/1,000 to <1/100) in patients on clozapine treatment and should not be a barrier to prescribing it for patients with TRS who may benefit significantly from it.

-In two clinical studies with a total of 250 patients treated with clozapine, four patients developed agranulocytosis (1.6%), all of whom recovered after withdrawal from treatment.1,2
+In two clinical studies with a total of 250 patients treated with clozapine, four patients developed agranulocytosis (1.6%), all of whom recovered after treatment discontinuation.1,2

-As part of the Clozaril® Connect programme, Viatris offer several support services including the UK Clozaril® Patient Monitoring Service (CPMS).
-The CPMS monitors patients’ white blood cell counts and ANC and is a vital resource for maintaining patient safety while on Clozaril®.
+Viatris offer several support services including the UK Clozaril® Patient Monitoring Service (CPMS).
+The CPMS monitors patients’ white blood cell counts and absolute neutrophil counts (ANC) and is a vital resource for maintaining patient safety while on Clozaril®.
 Although mortality rates due to agranulocytosis are low (estimated at 0.3%)3 when a monitoring service is not used, regular blood monitoring by the CPMS can markedly reduce mortality risk due to agranulocytosis to 0.01%,4 an absolute risk reduction of 0.29%.

 Weight gain

-Weight gain with Clozaril® is no more common than with other antipsychotics so should not be a barrier to prescribing it.
+Weight gain with Clozaril® is listed as a common side effect4 (≥1/100 to <1/10) but this should not be a barrier to prescribing it.

 Two systematic reviews – one comparing clozapine with typical antipsychotics and one comparing clozapine with typical and atypical antipsychotics – found that weight gain occurred at a similar frequency in patients on clozapine and on typical/atypical antipsychotics.5, 6